Department of Psychology

 Prerequisite: PSY 337.
 Builds on introduction to Psychiatric Rehabilitation by focusing on key components of the Psychiatric Rehabiliitation process.
 Emphasis will be placed on the development of practitioner skills and techniques.

 PSY 440.
-Applied Scientific Literacy in Psychology.
+Scientific Literacy in Life.
 (3 Credits)

 PSY 458.
 Grad School Prep.
 (3 Credits)